What Seneca taught about dealing with failure

 Socrates should have left Athens at an earlier stage.
 As soon as he learned that his enemies were plotting to accuse him, he should have left Athens and never returned again.

-In his dialogue “On Anger,” Seneca praised Socrates for his calmly acceptance of a death sentence.
-I find it unfortunate that Seneca failed to criticise Socrates for his passivity.
-If Pompey and Socrates had developed an adequate back-up, they would have survived.
+Some Stoics have praised Socrates for his calm acceptance of a death sentence, but I find it unfortunate that they failed to criticise Socrates for his passivity.
+If Pompey and Socrates had developed an adequate backup plan, they would have survived.

-Second, Seneca recommended to steer away from situations where failure is the only possible result.
-There are projects and games where we can only lose because those projects or games are doomed from the start.
+Seneca wisely recommended us to steer away from situations where failure is the only possible result.
+There are projects and games where we can only lose because, for whatever reason, they are doomed from the start.

 The best way to deal with failure is to keep it at bay.
 No one can ensure permanent success, but we should at least stay away from situations that lead to sure failure and heartache.
 There is no honour or virtue in self-flagellation.